duyduyly/Java/JavaCore/src/main/java/class_design/variables/Variables.md

     System.out.println("Static Final: " + DEFAULT_OLD + " Final must be assigned when you initialize");
   }

-  public static int old; //Do not assign a value, for default value is O
+  public static int old_package; //Do not assign a value, for default value is O
     public static double amount; // Do not assign a value, for default value is OD public int old2;

     public static void main(String[] args) {
         Variables var = new Variables();

-        System.out.println(old);
+        System.out.println(old_package);
         System.out.println(amount);
         System.out.println(var.old2);
     }